 9. Clean Energy Fuels Corp.
 (CLNE) – Best for U.S. Focus

-This renewable energy company focuses on the production and distribution of renewable natural gas as compressed natural gas (CNG) and liquified natural gas in the U.S. and Canada.
+This renewable energy company focuses on producing and distributing renewable natural gas as compressed natural gas (CNG) and liquified natural gas in the U.S. and Canada.

 - CLNE looks to expand RNG use through customer stations across the U.S. and Canada

 - Trades in environmental credits from selling RNG